Fix Captions and On-Screen Text

 Setup

-- Sign in to the workspace that owns the project.
+- Sign in to the workspace that owns the project, and open the project in the editor.

 Step by step